 For design overhangs greater than 4 ft.
-6 in. or traditionally designed decks, calculations shall be completed by the designer per Appendix A13.4 of the LRFDBDS.
+6 in. or traditionally designed decks, calculations shall be completed by the designer per LRFDBDS Appendix A13.4.

 See additional information in §5.5.1.5.2.

 Negative reinforcement steel should be added to the bottom mat prior to using #9 bars in a single layer of the deck reinforcement.